Slides 📊

 Continue in a similar manner.

-For three events A, B, and C, there are six different ways to apply the multiplication rule:
+The order of events does not influence the outcome.
+Therefore, for three events \(A, B,\) and \(C\), there are six different ways to apply the general multiplication rule.

 4.3.3.
 Tree Diagrams